Radiologist Copilot: An Agentic Framework Orchestrating Specialized Tools for Reliable Radiology Reporting: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We validate our proposed Radiologist Copilot on the CT dataset, demonstrating strong performance in generating liver radiology reports.
-It is feasible to generate chest or abdomen radiology reports, since the agent integrates 3D VLMs that enable CT image analysis across different anatomical regions.
-In addition, the agent leverages LLMs as the reasoning backbone, flexibly selecting appropriate LLMs based on task complexity, model capability, and resource cost to accomplish tasks efficiently.
+Our Radiologist Copilot demonstrates strong performance in generating CT liver radiology reports.
+Moreover, it is feasible to generate chest or abdomen radiology reports, as the agent integrates 3D medical VLMs capable of analyzing CT images across different anatomical regions.
+In addition, the agent leverages LLMs as its reasoning backbone, flexibly selecting appropriate LLMs at runtime based on task complexity and model capability to accomplish tasks efficiently.

-In conclusion, Radiologist Copilot introduces an agentic AI assistant with orchestrated tools for radiology reporting with quality control.
-The agentic system automatically plans and executes actions using its toolset, which includes region localization, region analysis planning, strategic template selection, quality assessment, and feedback-driven adaptive refinement for the holistic radiology reporting process.
-Experimental results demonstrate that Radiologist Copilot enables accurate, comprehensive, and efficient report generation, highlighting its potential to assist radiologists and improve clinical efficiency.
+In conclusion, Radiologist Copilot is an agentic assistant that autonomously orchestrates specialized tools to address the complex radiology reporting process, going beyond isolated report generation and traditional single-pass methods.
+By integrating region-of-interest image localization, region analysis planning, strategic template selection, detailed report writing, and rigorous quality control, Radiologist Copilot provides a comprehensive and clinically aligned radiology reporting workflow.
+Experimental results demonstrate that Radiologist Copilot supports automated and reliable radiology reporting, highlighting its effectiveness in assisting radiologists and enhancing clinical efficiency.